Personal injuries

 Website: victimsupport.scot

 Both Supportline services can be used by people in Scotland.
-They offer emotional and practical services and refer the caller to her/his local scheme.
+They offer emotional and practical services and refer the caller to their local scheme.